-- Step 1 The student completes a self-assessment exercise where they assign themselves a rating in each of the specified behaviours, based on what they consider their competency rating to be. - Step 2 You rate the student in each of the specified competency behaviours based on your experience of the student's competency.
-Before rating the student, you may wish to get feedback from other colleagues who have been involved in the student's training. - Step 3 A meeting should be organised between you and the student, where you can review your respective ratings together.
-The following should be discussed as part of this meeting: - a) You should provide constructive feedback that (i) identifies those behaviours where the student has performed well (ii) highlights behaviours where improvement is needed (iii) what competent looks like for the behaviour and (iv) how this may be achieved.
+- Step 1 The student completes a self-assessment exercise where they assign themselves a rating in each of the specified competencies, based on what they consider their competency rating to be. - Step 2 You rate the student in each of the specified competencies based on the level of supervision/intervention you need to provide to your student when practicing this competency.
+Before rating the student, you may wish to get feedback from other colleagues who have been involved in the student's training.

+- Step 3 A meeting should be organised between you and the student, where you can review your respective ratings together.
+The following should be discussed as part of this meeting: - a) You should provide constructive feedback that - (i) identifies those competencies where the student has performed well - (ii) highlights competencies where improvement is needed - (iii) discuss what competent looks like for the competency - (iv) discuss how this may be achieved.

 The provision of feedback is particularly important for the first assessment to ensure the student is best placed to achieve the required rating in the final assessment.